mansielhance/SangamVentures/README.md

 - `quote-author-designation: ` Designation of the author
 - `quote-author-image: ` Image of the author
 - `author-linkedinurl: ` Here you need to place the linkedIn url of the author

 ---

+## Privacy Policy

+This page is linked in sub-footer.
+Associated page `privacy-policy.md`

+---